shundhammer/huha-linux-tips/doc/ubuntu-tips.md

     grep MimeType /usr/share/thumbnailers/*

-If there is none for videos, install `ffmgetthumbnailer`:
+If there is none for videos, install `ffmpegthumbnailer`:

     sudo apt install ffmpegthumbnailer